 I have taught at UCLA, the University of Oregon, CUNY-Brooklyn College, and the CUNY Graduate Center.

-On a more personal note, I am the proud mama of a wild, adventurous, and silly 2 year-old daughter and a smiley, easy-going 3-month old (as of February 2018).
+On a more personal note, I am the proud mama of a wild, adventurous, and silly 3 year-old daughter and a smiley, easy-going, extremely active 1-year old (as of March 2019).
 They keep me on my toes and remind me (every day) that there is more to life than work.
 They are the inspiration for much of what I do.

 If you want to read more about my scholarship, feel free to check out my university faculty webpage.